There

 ".
 Possible failure reasons: Problems with the query, "ResultSet" property not set correctly, parameters not set correctly, or connection not established correctly.

-To fix this error make sure the datatype you select for each parameter in the Parameters page exactly matches the datatype for the variable.
+To fix this error make sure the datatype you select for each parameter in the Parameters page

 For example i was fetching bigint from the query and setting it to variable with int 64 but type didint match so i had to use cast (mybigintcolumn as signed integer) as mycolumn to match the type .